appsmithorg/appsmith-docs/website/docs/reference/datasources/authenticated-api/how-to-integrate-dropbox.md

 description: Learn to connect to Dropbox via OAuth 2.0 and upload a file from your app.
 ---

-# How to Upload a File to Dropbox
+# How to Integrate Dropbox Into Appsmith With OAuth 2.0

 This guide describes how to configure an Authenticated API datasource for Dropbox with OAuth 2.0 and create a query that uploads a file to Dropbox from your Appsmith app.